canilao/mc-newsfeed/README.md

 ## Bukkit Project Page
 A [link](http://dev.bukkit.org/bukkit-plugins/newsfeed/) to the Bukkit project page.

-## Maylincraft Demo Page
+## MaylinCraft Demo Page
-The demo [link](http://www.maylincraft.com/newsfeed) to maylincraft.com newsfeed shows how the latest version is working.
-Play for a few minutes on maylincraft.com and see the newsfeed post your login.
+The demo [link](http://www.maylincraft.com/newsfeed) to MaylinCraft.com newsfeed shows how the latest version is working.
+Play for a few minutes on MaylinCraft.com and see the newsfeed post your login.

 ## Installation Instructions
 1. Stop your server.